mui/toolpad/docs/data/toolpad/concepts/data-providers.md

 });
 ```

-For example this could print the following if the corresponding column filters were applied in the data grid:
+For example, this could print the following if the corresponding column filters were applied in the data grid:

 ```tsx
 {